Kalispera Greece Rhodes.

 SIGHTS IN RHODES

 The Old Town is the brightest star among all of the sights in Rhodes.
-But there are other attractions that should not be missed, as the mountain Profitis Elias, Monte Smith above Rhodes town, excavations at Kamires, Valley of Butterflies and the springs Epta Piges (Seven Springs).
+But there are other attractions that should not be missed, as the mountain Profitis Elias, Monte Smith above Rhodes town, the ancient city of Kamiros, Valley of Butterflies, the springs in Epta Piges (Seven Springs), The Rodini Park and The Murat Reis Mosque.
 And of course, Lindos and Acropolis.

 Epta Pigesis is an oasis in Rhodes.